 - A scanned/electronic copy of the official transcript will be used for initial review by our admissions committee.
 You will be required to have your official transcript sent to the Rackham Graduate School only if you are recommended for admission.

 - International students whose first language is not English must also submit TOEFL scores.

 Michigan Public Health does not require and does not review GRE or other standardized test scores for admission to any master's or doctoral programs.
 Applications will be reviewed holistically based on required application components.
 Please contact our admissions staff at email@example.com if you have questions.

 The application deadline for the Ph.D. program is December 1st.

-- Applicants for the doctoral program would usually have a relevant master's degree (i.e. a graduate degree comparable to our MS in biostatistics), although strong candidates with a bachelor’s degree will be considered for Ph.D. admissions.
+- Applicants with either a relevant master's degree (i.e. a graduate degree comparable to our MS in biostatistics) or strong candidates with a bachelor’s degree will be considered for PhD admissions.

 - Mathematics prerequisites for the MS:

 - a course in matrix or linear algebra